kitcalamus14/stock-ai/README.md

 # stock-ai
-The entire project is seperated into many mini project which focus on particular feature of achieving an AI agent that is able to buy and sell base on prediction.
-All files within the repository are required for the coding.
+The entire project is seperated into many mini project which focus on particular feature of achieving an AI agent that is able to buy and sell based on prediction.
+Most files within the repository are required for some other file and codes to run.

 ## Mini Project Index:
 1. Stock Demographic Scraper